 Your dog might also be hiding something under his gums.
 Sticks, fabric from toys, and old food can wedge between their teeth.

 Rotting debris may also be the culprit behind the nasty smell.
-Worst case scenario is an oral tumor, so check his mouth frequently.
+The worst case scenario is an oral tumor, so check his mouth frequently.

 Reason Two: Kidney Disease

-Many dog owners think that bad breath is special to oral problems.
+Many dog owners think that bad breath is unique to oral problems.
 However, smelly odors could be a sign of kidney disease in dogs.